If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 When tenants do eventually move out, ask them for feedback in a quick exit interview.

-Here are some things to ask in move-out interview:
+Here are some things to ask as part of your turnover process:

 - If they were satisfied with the property & its amenities